James' triple-double helps Cavaliers squeak past Hornets

+CLEVELAND -- LeBron James changed shoes at halftime on Friday night.
+Then, he turned the game in the Cleveland Cavaliers’ favor in the second half.

-CLEVELAND - Cleveland’s LeBron James notched another triple-double, Charlotte’s Jeremy Lamb’s final 3-point attempt missed and the Cavaliers hung on to beat the Hornets 100-99 on Friday.
+James notched another triple-double and was all over the court during the Charlotte Hornets’ final possession, and the Cavs hung on to beat the Hornets 100-99.

 James finished with 27 points, 16 rebounds and 13 assists for his 57th regular-season triple-double and second this season.
-He was already in double-digit points, rebounds, and assists before the fourth quarter started.
+He was already in double-digit points, rebounds, and assists before the fourth quarter started, but scored just six points on 3-of-8 shooting at halftime.

+Then he switched out of a yellow pair of his Nike signature shoe and into a black pair.

+“I just wasn’t playing well,” James said.
+“So, I‘m a little weird sometimes.
+I wasn’t playing well, up to my standards.”

+The Hornets had the ball with 11.1 seconds left and looked to Kemba Walker, but he couldn’t get past James for a layup and gave the ball to Jeremy Lamb.
+Facing pressure, Lamb heaved a 3-pointer that missed.
+James then blocked Walker’s 3-point attempt from 38-feet away as time expired.

+“It’s always rewarding (to know they can win with defense), and we had to do that, do that all the way to all the zeroes on the clock,” James said.
+“We had some great looks, just couldn’t string a few together, especially in the fourth quarter, but defensively we was in tune.
+We had a couple calls that didn’t go our way in the fourth quarter, but we just stayed with it and it allowed us to win this game.”

-The Cavs have won seven straight overall and eight in a row over Charlotte.
+The Cavs have won seven straight overall for the longest active streak in the NBA, and eight in a row over Charlotte.
+Cleveland entered the game as the worst-rated team on defense in the NBA, but limited the Hornets to a season low .38.3 percent (36-of-94) shooting.

+“We missed six free throws in the fourth quarter on the road in a one-point game,” Charlotte coach Steve Clifford said.
+“I think that is a big part of the story, obviously.”

+The Hornets, who had their three-game winning streak stopped, were 16-of-27 from the foul line.

 The Cavs beat the Hornets 115-107 on Nov.
 15. Dwight Howard scored eight points with five rebounds and took five shots in that game; Friday he led Charlotte with 20 points and 13 rebounds.

+“They executed down the stretch and we missed some shots,” said Michael Carter Williams, scored 11 off the bench for Charlotte.
+“They got to the line, LeBron was great and they came up with a win.
+We probably have to go back and fix some things but we fought hard.”

-James wore a pair of his yellow Nike signature shoes in the first half, and emerged from the locker room at halftime wearing a black pair.
-He shot 3 of 8 in the first two quarters and then 4 of 5 in the third, and his 3-pointer with 31.5 seconds remaining put Cleveland ahead, 83-82, heading into the fourth.
+James shot 4 of 5 in the third quarter following his shoe change, and his 3-pointer with 31.5 seconds remaining put Cleveland ahead, 83-82, heading into the fourth.
+He scored eight in the final period.

 James equaled his game average in assists in the first quarter, where he recorded eight of Cleveland’s nine assists.
 He scored or assisted on 10 of Cleveland’s baskets, and was an assist shy of his personal record in any quarter (nine, against Indiana on Jan.
 29, 2010).